 I note in that section of my analysis on A Clockwork Orange:

 Throughout his experience in prison, Alex wears a red band around his left arm.
 Whatever this means (and I would think it has meaning within the system), it's interesting it occurs here in conjunction with the story of the twins Esau and Jacob and Esau selling his birthright.
 Esau is associated with the color red, and in another story of twins, when Tamar is giving birth the midwife wraps a scarlet thread (ShNI, scarlet, while another form of ShNI means to double, ShNH) about the wrist of the child who first stuck out his hand, but then that child, Zerah (rising or light, which I think is connected with the Zohar and mystic light), withdrew his hand, and the younger twin, Perez, was born first.
 The thing is that the thread may be scarlet but via the twins we have a doubling, a "second time", and we have in Kubrick's work many doublings and repetitions.

 Notice in the A Clockwork Orange image of the blackboards uncovered by Alex in Alexander's home, how they are oppositional in nature, the left one covered with squares and the right with circles.
-I have played with the notion of perhaps seeing in them a glyph for Jacob's Ladder and the Tree of Life.
-It is formed of three pillars, the left pillar named Boaz, the right named Jachin, essentially the idea of opposites which find unity in a central pillar.
+I have played with the notion of perhaps seeing in them a glyph for Jacob's Ladder as the Tree of Life, which is formed of three pillars, essentially the idea of opposites which find unity in a central pillar.

 Now that Danny's met the Overlook's potential playmates, of whom Groucho Marx would quip, "I don't want to belong to any club that will accept me as a member", how are his parents getting along with their tour?

 Ullman now shows the Torrances around the staff wing of the hotel.
 Bill Watson isn't with us for this part of the journey but we scarcely notice as his role is to trail behind all saying nothing.